copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Insanity
-Disorient, panic or mind control a non-robotic enemy.
+Disorient, panic or mind control a non-robotic enemy in sight.
 * {% 1AP NTE %}
 * {% COOLDOWN %}
 * Requires a contest of your Psi and target's Will.